manuGil/GitCoDev/README.md

 ## Citation

 This course has been designed, developed and delivered by Manuel Garcia Alvarez and Giordano Lipari.
-Please cite these materials as follows.
+Please cite these materials as follows:

-Garcia Alvarez, M., & Lipari, G. Version Control and Collaborative Development for Research Software. https://github.com/manuGil/GitCoDev
+*Garcia Alvarez, M., & Lipari, G. Version Control and Collaborative Development for Research Software. https://github.com/manuGil/GitCoDev*

 ## License